Smith Normal Forms of Graphical Hermite Simplices: Constant Diagonal

 \end{proof}

 As we will later see in the proof of Theorem \ref{thm:unique_largest_eq}, number theoretic considerations involving the number of paths of particular lengths and $m$ determine which elementary divisors appear.
-For example, suppose that there is only one vertex with indegree 0 and only one vertex with outdegree 0, and there are exactly $k$ distinct paths of length $h$ in $G$.
-Then you get that $\gcd(k,m)m^{n-h}$ divides $\det A_{c,r}$ for all possible $(n-1)\times(n-1)$ submatrices, hence when $\gcd(k,m) > 1$, then $\alpha_n < m^h$.
+For example, suppose that there is only one vertex with indegree 0 and only one vertex with outdegree 0, and there are exactly $k$ distinct paths of maximum length $h-1$ in $G$ between these two vertices.
+Then it is possible for $\gcd(k,m)m^{n-h-1}$ to divide $\det A_{c,r}$ for all possible $(n-1)\times(n-1)$ submatrices, hence when $\gcd(k,m) > 1$, then $\alpha_n < m^{h+1}$.
 The following example showcases this phenomenon.

 \begin{example} Let us define $B_i$ to be the DAG on $[i+2]$ where the edges $(1,k)$ and $(k, i+2)$ are in $B_i$ for $2\leq k \leq i+1$.